 Building powerful AI agents with BoldDesk

-BoldDesk’s AI agent is a fully autonomous support assistant designed to think, act, and resolve issues like a human, but with the speed and scale of AI.
+BoldDesk’s AI agent is a fully autonomous support assistant designed to think, act, and resolve issues like a human, but with the speed and accuracy of AI.

 Unlike traditional chatbots that rely on scripts and decision trees, BoldDesk’s AI agent understands context, adapts to customer needs, and executes real-time actions without human intervention.